How To Get Rid Of Excess Estrogen In Males (And Get More Testosterone)

 3. The good news is you can reverse high estrogen and low testosterone so you have high testosterone and low estrogen.

-4. You achieve this by working out, losing weight, eating vegetables (or taking TestoGreens) and getting 7-8 hours of quality sleep.
+4. You achieve this by working out, losing weight, eating vegetables (or taking TestoGreens if you can't eat all your veggies) and getting 7-8 hours of quality sleep.